-You can have them custom-made to integrate a laundry, but keep in mind the more you add to a granny flat the cost will skyrocket.
+You can have them custom-made to integrate a laundry, but keep in mind that by adding more to a granny flat it will cause its’ cost to skyrocket.

-- Upgrades – For example, if you don’t like the standard facade (usually cladding), you may choose a brick veneer for approximately $9,800.
-Be sure to find out the price of any upgrades, as the charges can accumulate quickly.
+- Upgrades – For example, if you don’t like the standard facade (in this case Colorbond), you may choose brick veneer for approximately $9,800.
+Be sure to find out the price of any upgrades, as charges can accumulate quickly.

-- Size – The bigger the granny flat, the more time and materials, and the extra the cost.
+- Size – The bigger the granny flat, the more time and materials, so the extra the cost.

 - Land Quality – The quality of your land will be a factor.

-For example, if you have flat land you are in luck, but if you have a sloping block, expect to pay more.
+For example, if you have flat land, you are in luck.
+Expect to pay more if you have a sloping block.

 - Building Assessment fees – $216.50 or more